Darudaniel/dextrosa-calculator/README.md

 # DEX CALCULATOR

-With this calculator you can know wich is the correct % of dextrose to use in a neonates.
+With this calculator you can know wich is the correct % of dextrose you must use in a neonates.